CloudCannon/rcc/README.md

               comment: Provide a translated URL, and Rosey will build this page at that address.
     ```

+> [!NOTE]
+> If your site is nested in a subdirectory and you're using the [source](https://cloudcannon.com/documentation/articles/configuration-file-reference/#source) key you'll need to remove it, and manually add the subdirectory to each of the paths that were relying on it.
+The `rosey` collection's path does not need the prefix of the subdirectory since it lives in the root of our project.
+Schema paths in CloudCannon are not affected by the `source` key, so do not need updating.

+3. Commit and push your changes, and wait for the CloudCannon build to finish.
+Then pull your changes down to your local.

+    All the files you need to get going will have been generated as part of the CloudCannon build.

+> [!NOTE]
+> Make sure there is **at least one locale code to the `locales` array** in the `rosey/rcc.yml` file.
+Remember to replace the placeholder urls with your own if using either of the link features.

+> [!NOTE]
+> Remember to replace the placeholder urls with your own if using either of the link features.

 ## Tagging content for translation

 ### Manual tagging